drosboro/faith.rosborough.ca/content/one_thing_you_never_tire_of.md

 Why?
 How?

 As a teenager, I was stymied several times in my attempt to read through the Bible - mostly by these very passages that David is writing love songs about.
-What is the key to David's passion for the Word?
+I didn't love them - they were _boring_.
+Perhaps you might agree with me.
+Maybe we harbour a suspicion that David is applying a bit of poetic license - maybe we think he's exaggerating just a little.
+I mean, really - "I open my mouth and pant, because I long for your commandments"?

+Given the content of the rest of David's written output, and the things written elsewhere about his life, it's a pretty tough argument to claim that he's just faking it.
+We have no real reason to believe that he's lying, other than a sense of incredulousness arising from our own shortcomings.
+But what motivates David's passion for the Word?

 Look back through those verses I quoted above, and I think you'll see what it is.
 Specifically, look for the word right _before_ "law", or "testimonies", or "statutes".
 Each and every time, in these verses, it points to a _person_.
 It's not "the law", it's "your law".
 Not "some testimonies", or "those statutes" - it's "your testimonies", "your statutes".
 Behind the law is the giver of the Law.
 David's longing, his desire, his love for God's Word stems from his love for God himself.
-I have no interest in reading a letter written by someone I don't know - unless perhaps that person is famous, and I know _of_ them a bit.
-But show me a letter written to me by my wife, and you bet I want to read it - I may even keep it in a box and pull it out periodically to re-read it.
-I love that letter, because _she_ wrote it.
+I have no interest in reading a letter written by someone I don't know - maybe a little if the author is famous, and I know _of_ them a bit.
+But show me a letter written to me by my wife, and you bet I want to read it - I may even keep it filed away and pull it out periodically to re-read it.
+I love that letter, because _she_ wrote it, and I love her.

 I want to be like David.
 I want my love for God to be so deep, so intense, so intentional that his Word becomes something I desire, something I am consumed with longing for, something I love.
 Maybe I'm not there yet.
-I still struggle through some passages at times - I struggle to see the _person_ behind the statutes as clearly as David seemed to.
+I still struggle through some passages at times - I struggle to see the _person_ behind the words as clearly as David did.

 I really want to be the kind of person who, when asked "Name one thing you never tire of", would be able to say with David:

 > Your testimonies are my heritage forever, for they are the joy of my heart. - Psalm 119:111

+_Lord, help me love your Word - but not just because of the words themselves.
+Help me to love your Word because I love you.
+Incline my heart to your testimonies, and not to selfish gain!
+Turn my eyes from looking at worthless things; and give me life in your ways.
+(Psalm 119:36-37)  Amen._